 Whether you’re looking for restaurants in London for teenage birthdays, hen dos, stag dos, family get togethers or something totally different, let me know where you choose.

 Or if you know of somewhere you think should be on this list, let me know in the comments below.
 Fancy seeing more of London’s quirky side?
-Don’t miss my guide to to the 47 most unusual things to do in London.
+Don’t miss my guide to to the 47 most unusual things to do in London, my 5 top London date night ideas and my guide to the quirkiest hotels in London.

 Enjoyed this post?
 Pin it for later…